w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ### Parachain Lease Expiration

-When a parachain wins an auction, the tokens that it bids get reserved until the lease's end.
+When a parachain wins an auction, the tokens it bids get reserved until the lease's end.
 Reserved balances are non-transferrable and cannot be used for staking.
 At the end of the lease, the tokens are unreserved.
 Parachains that have not secured a new lease to extend their slot will automatically become parathreads.

 ## System Parachains

 System parachains are parachains that use execution cores allocated by the network's governance.
-These chains remove transactions from the Relay Chain, allowing network validators to allocate their resources to validating parachains.
-System chains are Polkadot using its own scaling technology to host itself.
+These chains remove transactions from the Relay Chain, allowing network validators to allocate resources to validating parachains.
+System chains are Polkadot using its scaling technology to host itself.

 See the
 [Polkadot blog article](https://polkadot.network/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/),